napari/docs/docs/plugins/index.md

 :link: plugins-getting-started
 :link-type: ref

-Introduction to napari plugins, what they can provide, how to install them, and where to get support.
+Introduction to napari plugins, what they can provide, and where to get support.
 :::

-:::{grid-item-card} Tutorials

-The tutorials provide examples of how to find and use plugins, and how to create your own.
+:::{grid-item-card} Finding and installing plugins
+:link: find-and-install-plugins
+:link-type: ref

+How to find and install plugins from the napari plugin installer or napari hub.
 :::
 ::::
 :::::